Joint Direction-of-Arrival and Time-of-Arrival Estimation with Ultra-wideband Elliptical Arrays: Theoretical Framework

 The maximum number of considered phase modes $M$ [eq.~\eqref{Hml3}] is restricted by the denominator in $W_{m,p}(f)$ [eq.~\eqref{Wm2}].
 This denominator may introduce numerical errors as it approaches zero.
 In order to avoid numerical instabilities, $M$ must be chosen such that

 To fulfill the previous condition, we know that there is a number of phase modes, namely $\lvert M_{lim} \rvert$, above which the Bessel function $J_{m,p}(\cdot)$ and its derivative tend to zero \cite{phase_mode2008}.
 Therefore, stability can be guaranteed if $M$ is chosen below $\lvert M_{lim} \rvert$ \cite{Zhang_2017}.
 This limit value is dependent on the argument of $J_{m,p}(\cdot)$ and $J_{m,p}^{\prime}(\cdot)$.
 The larger the argument ($2 \pi f r_p / c$), the larger $\lvert M_{lim} \rvert$.
-Consequently, i) high frequencies provide higher resolution in DoA estimation, and ii) $\lvert M_{lim} \rvert$ is defined by the sensor $p$ whose distance $r_p$ is smaller for a given frequency $f$.
+Consequently, i) high frequencies provide higher resolution in DoA estimation, and ii) $\lvert M_{lim} \rvert$ is defined by the sensor $p$ whose distance $r_p$ is the smallest for a given frequency $f$.
 This distance turns out to be the semi-minor axis in elliptical arrays.
+Throughout Sections III and IV, it is shown that eccentricity values up to 0.99 allow the method to work properly even when $\lvert M_{lim} \rvert$ is reduced.